agiordan101/codingame_chess/README.md

 ### Branches

 - main  ->  Stable best version used in CodinGame
-- dev   ->  Stable version in devlopment
+- dev   ->  Stable version in development

 ### Entity heritage